pacifics/PassDao/README.md

 - FundDaoFor: to send Eth from the Funding smart contract to the Dao if the funding is fueled.

 - Refund: to refund the not funded amount.

 =

+## The Account Manager Smart Contract

+=

+The smart contract is linked to the basic, standardized Token contract Token.sol.
+The Account Manager smart contract is associated with a recipient (the Dao for dao shares and the contractor recipient for contractor tokens) and used for the management of tokens by a client smart contract (the dao).
+The Dao Account Manager contains the balance of the Dao.

+Main functions are :

+- SendEth (default function).

+- BuyToken (for public fundings) and BuyTokenFor (for private fundings)

+- UnblockAccount (tokenholder's accounts are blocked when voting and can be unblocked when the proposal is closed)

+- Transfer (to transfer tokens) and TransferFrom (to transfer tokens)

+- Approve (tokens allowance).

+=